 Since that first party, Christmas in the City has grown.
 Today, the party – a truly magical experience – hosts thousands of children (and their parents) from Boston-area homeless shelters.
 The day after the party, we run Monday Mania, at which thousands of toys and gifts are distributed to families who aren’t experiencing but live on the edge of poverty.

 It’s Christmas in the City throughout the year.
 In 1995, we initiated a family assistance program, providing services to families transitioning from shelter living to their own homes and providing support to those in need.
-The Village Project offers tuition assistance.
 At Thanksgiving, we distribute food to families in need.
 Halloween in the City lets inner-city kids trick-or-treat in their own neighborhood.
 Each fall, we run a job fair at Roxbury Community College.
-Sadly, in 2020, we have had to cancel most of our events.
-We will be working with a number of smaller shelters to provide them with some holiday cheer, but our scope has been pared way back due to COVID.
+Sadly, in 2020, and again in 2021, we have had to cancel most of our events.
+We will be working with a number of smaller shelters to provide them with some holiday cheer, and also working with families in permanent housing who are in need of holiday help, but our scope has been pared way back due to COVID.
 But we’re not going anywhere, and there’s plenty more to come…

 In everything we do, Christmas in the City has never lost sight of its core value, the spirit of the season: kindness, goodwill and caring for our neighbors.